stevegeek/encoded_id/website/docs/similar.md

 Key differences to EncodedId:
 - Only provides `find_by_idy` method (no other finder methods)
-- No character grouping, slugs, prefixes, or profanity filtering
+- No character grouping, slugs, prefixes, or blocklist

 **EncodedId as an alternative?**

-EncodedId can replace `idy` with more features (character grouping, slugs, profanity filtering etc).
+EncodedId can replace `idy` with more features (character grouping, slugs, blocklist etc).

 ### [prefixed_ids](https://rubygems.org/gems/prefixed_ids)